phil/rjq/README.md

 It's untested.
 It uses Ruby's `eval()` method, so it's running whatever arbritary code _you_ type in.
 If you're happy with this, good on you.

+### Why not just use `jq`?

+Have _you_ tried to use `jq`?
+I mean, it's a fantastic tool, fast, and reliable.
+But when you have to re-read the docs everytime you want to just map over a for single key, and then give up and try and find a cheatsheet that does what you want to do … well, yeah.

 ## Requirements

 Any OS that runs a bash/zsh like terminal shell.